 Research at Amazon.com

 - Competitive pricing of products.
 We estimate the competitive prices of 3p unique products, i.e., Amazon is not a retail player for these products.
 The large-scale nature of the project demands to work on simple algorithmic implementations that are readily scalable.
 Currently, we are generating price estimates for all of the Amazon marketplaces.
+The model is currently deployed.
 (Patent filed.)

 - Demand forecasting.
 We study low-rank tensor factorization algorithms in demand forecasting problems.
 This is especially critical for capturing “global” trends of data.

-- Metric tuning on Riemannian manifolds.
+- Optimization on Riemannian manifolds.
 Understanding the (Riemannian) geometry of structured constraints is of particular interest in machine learning.
 Conceptually, it allows to translate a constrained optimization problem into an unconstrained optimization problem on a nonlinear search space (manifold).
-Building upon this point of view, one research interest is to understand the role of (Riemannian) metrics or inner products to develop better-conditioned optimization algorithms.
-This idea broadly leads to the notion of Riemannian preconditioning.
+Building upon this point of view, one research interest is to exploit manifold geometry in nonlinear optimization.

 - Decenetralized and stochastic optimization algorithms.
 We explore recent advances in stochastic gradient algorithms on manifolds.
 Specific papers include [arXiv:1605.07367][arXiv:1603.04989][arXiv:1703.04890].